donet-server/donet/README.md

 Donet is currently in its early stages, but it aims to be a drop-in replacement for [Astron](https://github.com/astron/astron).

-How is the Donet project **different** from Astron?
+How is the Donet project **unique** from Astron?

-- Donet source is licensed under the GNU Affero General Public License, which is a copyleft free software license that classifies public network use as distribution under its terms.
+- Donet source is licensed under the GNU Affero General Public License, which is a **copyleft free software license** that classifies public network use as distribution under its terms.
 Astron uses the Modified BSD License, which is a permissive software license.
+- The libdonet core library is made to be **fully backwards compatible** with Panda's legacy DC file parser, which includes support for DC switch statements for more complex/dynamic fields.
+This is beneficial for maintaining projects with legacy code.
-- Donet development comes with unit testing and code coverage reports.
+- Donet development comes with **unit testing** and code coverage reports.
 Functional testing is also in the works.
 Along with the benefits of safety with Rust, we do our best to guarantee the integrity of the Donet server.
 - Donet is a brand new open source project!
-We're in active development and plan to make more improvements in the future.
+We're in **active development** and plan to make more improvements in the future.
 We welcome with open arms new contributors to share in the development of Donet.

 ## Getting Started